 2. Dune Runs

-Keeping in theme with the first workout, we’ll continue onwards with a sprint-focused exercise that employs the tougher elements brought on by a resistance-based workout.
+Keeping in theme with the first exercise, we’ll continue onwards with a sprint-focused move that employs the tougher elements brought on by a resistance-based workout.
 This time though, you’ll work yourself up a hill, time and time again.
 The ever-shifting surface of the sand requires you brace your core, and as result targets multiple muscles simultaneously to greatly increase the difficulty of this workout.
 I recommend beginners to start with 3-5 dune runs (1 run=up and down), and of course adjust the amount of runs by how steep the dune is.

 3. Under Burners